microsoft/code-with-engineering-playbook/Engineering/SourceControlDetails.md

          /
 D---E---F-----------G---H master

-Create a PR topic --> master in VSTS and approve using the squash merge option
+Create a PR topic --> master in Azure DevOps and approve using the squash merge option
 ```

 # Write good commit comments